maxim-eyengue/Machine-RUL-Predictor/plan.md

 - [ ] Model deployment
 - [x] Model monitoring: Comprehensive model monitoring that sends an alert if prediction drift is detected
 - [x] Reproducibility: Instructions are clear, it's easy to run the code, and it works.
 The data is provided and versions for dependencies are specified.
 - [ ] Testing the code: unit tests with pytest
 - [ ] Integration tests with docker-compose
-- [ ] Code quality: linting and formatting
+- [x] Code quality: linting with the VSCode pylint extension and formatting with black and isort
 - [x] There is a Makefile
 - [ ] Git pre-commit hooks
 - [ ] There's a CI/CD pipeline